Project Status: In Progress

 As our city expands, we're planning for a Canberra that's inclusive, innovative, healthy, smart, active and fun.
 By developing new and improved properties, we ensure safe, affordable and secure housing choices are in place for everyone.

-We want to hear your ideas on the proposal for a multi-unit development across the 6 contiguous blocks located at 26-34 Morphett Street & 11 Guthrie Street, Dickson (zoned RZ3: Urban Residential).
+We asked to hear your ideas on the proposal for a multi-unit development across the 6 contiguous blocks located at 26-34 Morphett Street & 11 Guthrie Street, Dickson (zoned RZ3: Urban Residential).

 The new development will include: